ReturnInfinity/Pure64/docs/README.md

     main();
 }
 ```
 This file would **always** have to be linked in front of everything else.
-For the above example that would mean the linker command would have to become:
+For the above example that would mean the linker command above would have to become:
 ```
 ld -T kernel.ld -o kernel.bin start.o kernel.o
 ```